orestbida/cookieconsent/docs/advanced/custom-attribute.md

 # Custom Attribute

-The `data-cc` attribute allows you to bind any button — or link  — to a few and select [API methods](/reference/api-reference.html) in order to run core functions, without the need to use javascript code.
+The `data-cc` attribute allows you to bind any button — or link  — to a few API methods in order to run core functions, without the need to use javascript code.

 Valid values:
 - `show-preferencesModal`